bitsofcotton/p0/README.md

     ./p0(-(32|64)) <length>? < stream.txt
     # length == 0 for increasingly increase length with raw linear scale.
     #   this takes O((input lines)^3) ratio calculation time.
-    # 0 < length for using recent length input numbers.
+    # 0 < length for using recent length input numbers deeply.
+    # 0 == length for using whole length shallow.
     # length < 0 for checking result is valid or not:
     #   if they're valid, it's near \[\[01\], 0, ...\].
-    # length == 'd' for deep depth prediction.

 # Proof on Riemann measurable condition.
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.